lynkos/grovers-algorithm/README.md

      ```
      conda activate grovers_env
      ```
-7. Confirm that the virtual environment is active
+7. Confirm that the virtual environment (`grovers_env`) is active
      * If active, the virtual environment's name (`grovers_env`) should be in parentheses () or brackets [] before your command prompt, e.g.
           ```
           (grovers_env) $
           ```
-     * Else, check which environments are available and/or currently active (the active environment will have an asterisk (*) next to it)
+     * If necessary, see which environments are available and/or currently active (active environment denoted with asterisk (*))
           ```
           conda info --envs
           ```